konrad88k/openx-task1/README.md

 2. Calculating the largest number of edges in a path from the root node<br>
 to a leaf node (node without child).
 For the example given above<br>
-the largest number of edges between root node and leaf is 4 for the path:
+the largest number of edges between root node and leaf is 4 for the path:<br>
 5 → 7 → 0 → 8 → 5

 3. Checking if two instances of above data structures are equivalent to each other.<br>